Details

 Overview

-The University of Melbourne is the #2 vet school in Australia (QS World University Rankings by Subject 2023: Veterinary Science).
-It is a world-recognized leader in veterinary research, particularly animal disease, animal welfare, veterinary public health, specialist referral services like neurology and radiology, equine sports medicine and emergency and critical care.
+The University of Melbourne is the #1 university in Australia and ranks #13 in the World (QS World University Rankings 2024).
+It is a world-recognized leader in veterinary research, particularly animal disease, animal welfare, and veterinary public health.

-As a veterinary medicine student, you will be able to build social and industry networks at events organized by student special interest groups that focus on small pets, animal welfare, exotics and wildlife, horses, student welfare, emergency and critical care, bovines, and marine animals.
+As a Melbourne veterinary student, you’ll study at Australasia’s most modern veterinary teaching facilities.
+This includes purpose-built learning spaces at Melbourne’s Parkville campus as well as state-of-the-art labs, and an onsite commercial veterinary hospital at the Werribee campus.
+These world-class facilities provide an active and flexible learning environment that has been designed specifically to suit the veterinary sciences.
+You’ll also be able to build social and industry networks at events organized by student special interest groups that focus on small pets, animal welfare, exotics and wildlife, horses, student welfare, emergency and critical care, bovines, and marine animals.

 Program

-The Melbourne DVM curriculum has been developed around five learning domains, which infuse every subject and are based around the attributes of a veterinary scientist:
+The Melbourne DVM curriculum has been developed around 5 learning domains, which infuse every subject and are based around the attributes of a veterinary scientist:

 1. The scientific basis of clinical practice